MD vs DO: What’s the Difference?

 DOs take a holistic approach to care

-When it’s time to choose a doctor, you may notice that some physicians have a DO behind their name instead of an MD.
+When it’s time to choose a doctor, you may notice MD or DO after their name.
+You may ask: what’s the difference?

-“The biggest misconception about a doctor of osteopathic medicine is that we are not physicians,” says Immanuel Hausig, DO, a family medicine physician at Scripps Coastal Medical Center, Carlsbad.
-“In reality, a DO has the same training as an MD, in addition to specialized training in diagnosing and treating musculoskeletal conditions with our hands.”
+“The biggest misconception about a doctor of osteopathic medicine used to be that we were not real physicians,” says Immanuel Hausig, DO, a family medicine physician at Scripps Coastal Medical Center Carlsbad.
+“In reality, a DO has the same training has an MD, in addition to specialized training in diagnosing and treating musculoskeletal conditions with our hands.”

-While most physicians are MDs, the number of DOs has grown.
-In 2023, the number of osteopathic physicians in the United States reached nearly 150,000, a 30% increase over the past five years, according to the American Osteopathic Association.
+Most doctors are MDs, but the number of DOs is increasing.
+In 2023, there were nearly 150,000 DOs in the United States, according to the American Osteopathic Association.

-Medical education for an osteopathic physician is similar to that of their allopathic, or MD, colleagues.
-Both must complete four years of medical school in addition to an internship, residency and possible fellowship and must take state licensing exams in order to practice medicine.
+Becoming an MD or a DO requires extensive training focused on medical skills and patient care.
+Both must complete four years of medical school in addition to an internship, residency and possible fellowship and must take state licensing exams to practice medicine.

 “During medical school, we spend time learning how to diagnose and treat musculoskeletal issues with our hands,” explains Dr. Hausig.
 “In our third and fourth years, we also have rotations with OMT specialists.”